-The Post-Closure Care Plan is provided in Appendix O and includes the site monitoring requirements associated with the final cover, liquid management system, surface water control, and geotechnical instrumentation.
-In addition, the required documentation for the inspection, operation, and maintenance activities that will occur during the post-closure period is provided, along with details regarding citizen participation and site access.
+Although the Post-Closure Care Plan was provided in Appendix O of the Draft SCA Final Design, it is not included in this SCA Final Design.
+Instead, it will be provided in the Onondaga Lake Remedy Restoration and SCA Closure Design and will include the site monitoring requirements associated with the final cover, liquid management system, surface water control, and geotechnical instrumentation.
+In addition, the required documentation for the inspection, operation, and maintenance activities that will occur during the post-closure period will be provided, along with details regarding citizen participation and site access.